door80/portfolio-nextjs/README.md

+# Simple Next.js portfolio site

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This was created from a starter template from [Learn Next.js](https://nextjs.org/learn).

+See package.json for script commands.